-Well, medical translation professionals and companies need to leverage the knowledge offered by subject matter experts.
-To put it simply, you need to have a few specialists on call.
-This can greatly reduce and even completely eliminate the translation errors that arise due to specialization issues.
+Medical translation professionals and companies need to leverage the knowledge offered by subject matter experts, having a few specialists on call.
+It helps greatly reduce and even completely eliminate translation errors that arise due to specialization issues.

 Differences in Communication

 In medical translation, audience expectation can often influence the translation process or result.
 In general, there are 4 types of medical translation categories: